-By now, one thing should be clear: 2008 will not be a normal presidential campaign.
-In fact, we may not see another normal presidential campaign in our lifetimes.
+One thing should be clear: 2008 will not be a normal presidential campaign.
+We may not see another normal presidential campaign in our lifetimes.

-I need to wrap this up quickly because Lopy has been pinging me incessantly for the last 45 minutes.
-This is far too much pressure, given my limited budget.
-I was paid 1000L to cover the entire campaign.
-That money is long gone – spent on a submarine!
-I admit I could have bought the cheaper model, but I honestly feel that the invisibility cloaking feature and extremely sophisticated weaponry are key to covering this campaign the way it must be covered.
-I know it may sound like an extravagant expense, but if the French pig grenade incident is any indication, I’ll need all of the help I can get.
+Lopy has been pinging me incessantly for the last 45 minutes, so I need to wrap this up quickly.
+I’m under far too much pressure, given my limited compensation.
+Medialoper paid me 1000L to cover the entire campaign.
+That money is long gone — spent on a submarine!
+I admit I could have bought the cheaper model, but the invisibility cloaking and extremely sophisticated weaponry are key to covering this campaign the way it must be covered.
+I know the submarine may sound like an extravagant expense, but if the French pig grenade incident is any indication of what’s to come, I’ll need all the help I can get.

 The point I’m trying to make is that I spent my entire advance on a piece of highly sophisticated equipment that is critical for me to get the full story.
 It would be a shame to sacrifice Medialoper’s campaign coverage because Lopy (or the cheap owners backing him) can’t see fit to provide me with adequate cash to get the job done right.